 - they may feel tired, confused, have a headache or want to sleep.

 Focal to bilateral tonic-clonic seizure (previously called a secondarily generalised seizure)

 Sometimes focal seizures spread from one side (hemisphere) to both sides of the brain.
 This is called a focal to bilateral tonic-clonic seizure.

-When this happens the person becomes unconscious and will usually have a tonic clonic ('convulsive' or shaking) seizure.
+When this happens the person becomes unconscious and will usually have a tonic clonic ( jerking or shaking) seizure.
 If this happens very quickly, they may not be aware that it started as a focal seizure.

 Other types of seizure